discernus/research/zfreezer/simple_test_cff/cff_v10.md

 # 5.1: Metadata
 metadata:
   framework_name: "cohesive_flourishing_framework"
-  framework_version: "10.2.0"
+  framework_version: "10.3.0"
   author: "Discernus Project"
   spec_version: "10.0"

 # 5.2: Analysis Variants
 analysis_variants:
   default:
-    description: "Complete v10.2 implementation with salience and tension analysis."
+    description: "Complete v10.3 implementation with salience and tension analysis."
     analysis_prompt: |
       You are an expert discourse analyst specializing in social cohesion and democratic health, grounded in political psychology and social identity theory.
-Your task is to analyze the provided text using the Cohesive Flourishing Framework v10.2.
+Your task is to generate empirical measurements of the provided text using the Cohesive Flourishing Framework v10.3.

       FRAMEWORK METHODOLOGY:
-      This framework measures discourse's impact on community cohesion through independent scoring of opposing rhetorical dimensions.
-It preserves complex rhetorical information by avoiding forced binary choices, enabling sophisticated analysis of strategic communication that employs competing appeals simultaneously.
+      This framework generates empirical measurements of rhetorical dimensions in discourse through independent scoring of opposing conceptual anchors.
+It preserves complex rhetorical information by avoiding forced binary choices, providing reliable quantitative data about strategic communication that employs competing appeals simultaneously.

       DIMENSIONAL ANALYSIS:
       You must evaluate 10 dimensions across 5 opposing pairs: